 3. Pick a fun recipe and cook dinner together

 This is a tradition in the Stewart household!
 We always love to try a new dish and cook together on Valentine’s Day.
-We have so much fun and enjoy being all cozied up at home away from the holiday crowds.
+We have so much fun and enjoy being all cozied up at home.
 I found one of the recipes I think we will be trying here, and yes that delicious image above is one of them 🙂 Bon Appetit!

 4. Create your own delicious Valentine’s Day treats/ desserts